jbisaga/object-modeler/README.md

     }
 ];
 ```
-By examining the two objects, we can see that
-1. The two objects share most properties, but not all.
+By examining the two objects, we can see that the two objects share most properties, but not all.
 Some of Sharon's properties are missing from William's object, and vice versa.
-2. William is kind of a negative person.
+Also, William is kind of a negative person.

 In order to work with these objects as a collection, we'll use this module to see what an object in this collection _could_ have as properties.